ParallelMaths/parallel/pages/10-20-earth-look-like.md

 This sequence is all about perfect numbers, and the number of digits in a perfect number.

 - The 1st perfect number is 6 with 1 digit.
-- The 2nd perfect number is 28 with 2 digit.
+- The 2nd perfect number is 28 with 2 digits.
-- The 3rd perfect number is 496 with 3 digit.
+- The 3rd perfect number is 496 with 3 digits.
-- The 4th perfect number is 8,128 with 4 digit.
+- The 4th perfect number is 8,128 with 4 digits.

 So, how many digits are in the 5th perfect number?